 - that the correct application can save you money in the future!

-Our PA6inj stem injection course, has now gone online, BUT the assessment still has to be done face to face!
+Our PA6inj stem injection course is online blended learning, But, note that the assessment still has to be done face to face!
 However, do not worry we will talk you through everything you need to do.
 It is a simple and straightforward way to carry out your PA6inj course.

 It saves you: